 These Comments can be considered noise because there are no actionable or meaningful insights in these comments.
 We already know the customer is unhappy, hence why this Comment is in the Complaint database.

 What we are interested in is the reason why the customer is unhappy.

 For example, the Comment “the tires are not covered by the warranty”, gives you specific information about why the customer is unhappy and is a more valuable insight.

 You can hide inconsequential Comments—thereby getting rid of the noise—so that the far more revealing Comments rise to the top of the Comments page.

 It is important to note you can only backlist Comments, not Topics or Opinions.
 This is to prevent you from accidentally hiding too much data.

 Accessing the Blacklist

-The Blacklist is accessible in the top navigation.
+The Blacklist is accessible advanced filters in the filter panel.

 The Comments in the Blacklist are displayed exactly the same as the All Comments page.

 Adding a Comment to the Blacklist